 Our crisis comms hub became a destination for PR, Marketing, and Comms professionals that had the same questions and worries we had been dealing with: How can we continue to run our business in a way that is dignified and helpful?
 What new tools do we need to acquire or create to keep our proverbial doors open and business on track?

 This crisis has brought the entire team of MultiVu together in new ways.
 We quickly had to create a lot of content that could help our clients learn new skills like filming from a smartphone, what to expect during a Virtual Media Tour, how to pre-record with Chorus Call, etc. We also created entirely new workflows to support products borne of the needs uncovered by our current reality.
-In short, a team that was used to working shoulder-to-shoulder in offices around the country came together in ways I had never seen before, all during this trying time of working at home during the quarantine.
+In short, a team that was used to working shoulder-to-shoulder in offices around the country came together in ways I had never seen before, all during this trying time of working at home.
 I know we are not unique in this manner, but it is worth celebrating nonetheless.
-During perhaps our most stressful hour as individuals and the world, my MultiVu peers have risen to the occasion to be the best versions of themselves at work.
+During perhaps our most stressful hour as individuals and the world, my MultiVu peers have risen to the occasion to be the best versions of ourselves at work.
 We have found ways to adapt and be resilient, to cut through the meaningless in order to create something even better together.
 We communicate more than ever and seem to value each other more, too.
 It is perhaps the hallmark of being human – we are often the best versions of ourselves during our darkest hours.

 Every ask I have made of someone on the team has been met with a resounding “yes.”
 They have created content for the Marketing or Social teams while being simultaneously buried under their own workload.
 They have let each other rant when the stress got to be too much without harboring sore feelings or judgment.
 They have covered for each other when someone needed a break from the screen or their responsibilities.
 They have shared personal stories of fear and anxiety.
 In short, they have been the best possible coworkers and friends.

-It was Fred Rogers who said, “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
+It was Mr. Rogers who said, “When I was a boy and I would see scary things in the news, my mother would say to me, ‘Look for the helpers.
 You will always find people who are helping.’”
 Not everyone can be a healthcare provider or essential worker, but we all can choose to help from right where we are.
 Thanks to every one of my peers at MultiVu who have done just that.

 ABOUT THE EXPERT: Melissa Elsner